reglag/reglag-site/portfolio/index.md

 ---

+### Income, distributions, and cash treatment

+Dividends and distributions are treated as portfolio cash flows and are reflected in total portfolio value when received.
+Such income may temporarily result in unallocated cash within the portfolio.
+No assumption is made regarding reinvestment timing, pricing, execution, or the maintenance of a target cash allocation unless explicitly noted.

+---

 ### Relationship to RegLag briefings

 Daily briefings may reference the model portfolio in narrative form, including whether changes occurred and the high-level rationale.